Every winter, there comes a point where you bundle up tightly, head outdoors, and it hits you, right in the face – that little whiff of spring.

 Take a dropper of the tincture as needed, or you can stir a dropper into your favorite beverage.

 Similarly, you can infuse a carrier oil with it and use it topically.
-You can also use the infused oil to make balms, lotions and cream.
+Use the infused oil to make balms, lotions and creams.
+Combine it with a little plantain tincture, and you’ve got yourself the beginnings of the perfect after-bite salve for bug bites.

 Fill a sterilized pint jar halfway with minced purple dead nettle.
-Top up the jar with a neutral carrier oil, such as apricot kernel, grapeseed oil or even olive oil.
+Top up the jar with a neutral carrier oil, such as apricot kernel, grapeseed oil or sweet almond oil.
 Fill the jar almost completely.

 Place the lid on the jar and give it a good shake.
 Store the oil somewhere dark, and give it a good shake now and again.
 I like to keep my infusions in my pantry, as it’s easy to remember to shake them.
 The infused oil will be ready in about 6-8 weeks.
 Strain the oil into another sterilized jar, cover and label the jar and store it someplace dark and cool.